2xs/pip_edf_scheduler/README.md

 The virtual machine is also able to compile and run the simulation of our scheduler, if you are more interested in seeing a detailed trace and having insight on how the scheduler works.

-You can download the virtual machine image [here](http://pip.univ-lille1.fr/image/vm/pip-edf-scheduler.tar.gz).
+You can download the virtual machine image [here](http://pip.univ-lille1.fr/image/vm/pip-edf-scheduler.zip).
-Simply decompress the `tar.gz` archive and run the `ova` file inside it using your favorite virtual machine software (tested on Virtual Box 6.1.32).
+Simply decompress the `zip` archive and run the `ova` file inside it using your favorite virtual machine software (tested on Virtual Box 6.1.32).

 If you would rather go through the painful process of setting up the compilation toolchain yourself, please see the environment set up section.
 Please note that the execution of the kernel along with its scheduler will still happen on a virtual machine, although the compilation process will not.